-Talk with the Biotechnology Director of Undergraduate Studies and the Program Director about your internship options.
+Talk with the Biotechnology Director of Undergraduate Studies about your internship options.
 Learn more about internships, including the possibility of receiving credit, through The Walter Center for Career Achievement, where you’ll find many resources for both domestic and international internships.

 Foreign language study

 As one of the premier institutions in the U.S. for the study of languages, IU Bloomington offers courses and resources in over 80 languages.

 The B.S. degree in Biotechnology requires third-semester proficiency in a foreign language.
 The B.A. degree in Biotechnology requires fourth-semester proficiency in a foreign language.

 Students pursuing a pre-medical track are often interested in earning at least a minor in a foreign language.
 With careful planning, Biotechnology majors can pursue a double major or dual degree in a foreign language.

 Below is a sampling of language study resources available to students at IU Bloomington.

 - Foreign Language and Area Studies Fellowships

 - IU Language Workshop